1776 Jefferys-Carver Map of Quebec with plans of Quebec City and Montreal

 Description

 This is the first state of the 1776 Sayer and Bennett Map of the newly-acquired Province of Quebec, with detail maps of the course of the St. Lawrence River, the Island of Montreal, and inset city plans of Montreal and Quebec City.
-The region passed from France to Great Britain following the signing of the Treaty of Paris in 1763 at the close of the French and Indian War (1754 - 1763).
-The map shows settlements, military outposts, major roads, and areas of Native American habitation with their tribal names noted.
+This region passed from France to Great Britain following the signing of the Treaty of Paris in 1763 at the close of the French and Indian War (1754 - 1763).
+The map marks settlements, military outposts, major roads, and areas of Native American habitation with their tribal names noted.
 The two city plans include numbered and lettered keys indicating important structures and fortifications.

 Carver's Surveys